-As a result of our observation that in policy-making, foresight drives strategy, strategy requires reporting, and reporting shapes foresight, we developed three interlinking policy projects:
+When thinking about the process of policy-making, the Institute observed that foresight drives strategy, strategy requires reporting, and reporting in turn shapes foresight.
+In response to this observation, we developed three interlinking policy projects:

-All three must be aligned if we want New Zealand to develop durable, robust and forward-looking public policy.
+All three of these areas must be aligned if we want New Zealand to develop durable, robust and forward-facing public policy.

 Linkages between projects

-The methodology that drives our work is shaped by the need to have an integrated, whole-system approach.
+The methodology that drives our work is shaped by the need to have an integrated, whole-system approach to policy-making.
 We believe that policy requires equal amounts of focus on foresight, strategy and reporting.
-Foresight drives strategy but is shaped by reporting.
-Strategy drives reporting but is shaped by foresight.
-Lastly, reporting drives foresight, but is shaped by strategy.
-That is why we have three policy projects.
+This is why we have three policy projects.

-However, policy projects alone will not ensure we create value; we need to delve into complex problems in order to solve them.
-That is the role of the research projects.
-On the right is how we see these two types of projects; the Institute focuses on the research project, through the lens of foresight, strategy and reporting.
+However, policy projects alone will not ensure that we create value; we need to delve into complex problems in order to solve them.
+That is the role of our research projects.
+On the right is how we see the connections between these two types of projects.
+The Institute focuses on a problem as part of one of our research projects, through the lens of one (or multiple) of our policy projects: ForesightNZ, StrategyNZ and ReportingNZ.
 This way we can move between the specific and the general with relative ease.